Entertainment Industry: Field of Future Innovation and IP

 Famous Characters of the Movie

-Not only sci-fi, there are many characters that are famous due to which the inventor ventured into varied businesses.
+Not only sci-fi, but there are also many characters that are famous due to which the inventor ventured into varied businesses.
 For example:

 Buzz lighter Year

 The lead character of the Toy Story franchise created by John Lasseter first appeared in 1995.
-After entertaining people in the movies, it landed to different businesses; some started by the creator himself and others by licensing the trademark.
-To name a few, the famous character has been flourishing in merchandise like toys, gadgets, video games, cushion, bed sheets, posters, key chains, clothes, umbrellas, bags, lunch box, water bottle etc.
+After entertaining people in the movies, it landed on different businesses; some started by the creator himself and others by licensing the trademark.
+To name a few, the famous character has been flourishing in merchandise like toys, gadgets, video games, cushions, bedsheets, posters, key chains, clothes, umbrellas, bags, lunch boxes, water bottles, etc.